2ez4ai/2ez4ai.github.io/_posts/2021-01-11-soft_q_learning.md

 $$Q_\text{soft}^\pi(s_t,a_t)\triangleq r(s_t,a_t)+\sum_{l=t+1}^\infty \gamma^{l-t}\mathbb{E}_{(s_{l},a_{l})\sim\rho_\pi}\left[r(s_{l},a_{l})+\mathcal{H}(\pi(\cdot\vert s_{l}))\right].\tag{4}$$

-Notice that the entropy at state $s_t$ was omitted in the definition.
+Notice that the entropy at state $s_t$ is omitted in the definition.

 The corresponding value function is given by